Numorian/yawast-ng/docs/tls.md

 ## Overview of TLS Scanning

-YAWAST includes two modes for performing checks against TLS configurations; one uses [SSL Labs](https://www.ssllabs.com/) (default), which includes a very detailed analysis of the system.
-For cases where SSL Labs can't be used, YAWAST will use a bundled copy of [sslyze](https://github.com/nabla-c0d3/sslyze) (`--internalssl`).
+yawast-ng includes two modes for performing checks against TLS configurations; one uses [SSL Labs](https://www.ssllabs.com/) (default), which includes a very detailed analysis of the system.
+For cases where SSL Labs can't be used, yawast-ng will use a bundled copy of [sslyze](https://github.com/nabla-c0d3/sslyze) (`--internalssl`).

-By default, YAWAST will use SSL Labs; if that fails or if it can't be used (scanning an IP address, or a port other than 443), YAWAST will automatically switch to using sslyze instead.
+By default, yawast-ng will use SSL Labs; if that fails or if it can't be used (scanning an IP address, or a port other than 443), yawast-ng will automatically switch to using sslyze instead.

 ### SWEET32 Testing